Rajpratik71/linux-manPages/gst-play-1.0.md

        gst-play-1.0 FILE|DIRECTORY|URI [FILE2|DIRECTORY2|URI2]

 DESCRIPTION
        gst-play-1.0  is  a  command  line  tool  that can be used to test basic playback using the playbin element.
-You can pass it individual  files, URIs  or  whole  directories  (in which case it will recurse into sub- directories as well).
+You can pass it individual files, URIs or whole directories (in which case it will recurse into sub-directories as well).

 OPTIONS
        gst-play-1.0 accepts the following options: